 Finally, the BMC makes your crew members understand each other better.

-Team collaboration made easy when all on the same page.
+Team collaboration is made easy when all are on the same page.
 Therefore it forces every team member to believe in the exact same direction.

 Shifting and progressing